yuchi/HAL/README.md

 build_ios.sh
 ```

 Here is [EvaluateScript.cpp](examples/EvaluateScript.cpp), a simple main program that evaluates the JavaScript expression `21 / 7` and prints `3` to the terminal.
-To run it on Windows type `./build.debug/examples/EvaluateScript.exe` and to run it on OS X type `./build.debug/examples/EvaluateScript`.
+To run it on Windows type `./build.debug/examples/EvaluateScript.exe` and to run it.
+On OS X type `./build.debug/examples/EvaluateScript`.
 ```c++
 #include "HAL/HAL.hpp"
 #include <iostream>